 Due to the magic of the Internet, being clueless about how often you should water your snake plant is no longer an excuse for having a not-so-green thumb.
 If you can’t tell whether you’re under-watering or over-watering your plant, toss it and replace it with a succulent.
 Succulents are so low-maintenance that you have to actively try to kill them.

 You should be going through SPF so quickly that it never gets a chance to expire.
 That’s partly for skin cancer protection, but also for anti-aging.
 After all, a recent study in the journal Dermatologic Surgery found that using sunscreen on a daily basis can not only prevent sun damage, but may actually reverse signs of photo-aging, like wrinkles and hyperpigmentation.
-If you need to restock for a family bathroom, Beat the Summer Sun with These 10 Skin Care Products.

 We’re not going to imply that Fluffy needs to go in the trash.
 (We would not dare.)
 But consider hiding your beloved stuffed animal, gifting it to your child or a young family member, or, at the very least, just not displaying it on your bed.